VietHoang1512/vietnamese-spell-correct-and-text-classify/README.md

  # Vietnamese spell corrector and text classifier

  ## Demo
- You have to download the model and data for the classifier in [model](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder
+ You have to download the FULL model( including data) for the classifier in [model](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder

  Or the whole [project](https://drive.google.com/drive/folders/1EFoYtjXdUPGxrMoZKWRlW_iyGndnUpKS?usp=sharing)